crimeraaa/dst-cri_templates/README.md

 # dst-cri_templates
-Some template files for setting up your Don't Starve Together dedicated server.
+Some template files for setting up your Don't Starve Together mods and/or dedicated server.